Notice of Privacy Practices

 Right to Amend.
 If you believe that health information contained in your medical and billing records maintained by us is incorrect or incomplete, you have the right to request that it be amended.
-To request an amendment, please write to our Privacy Contact and include the information you want changed and the reason for wanting this information changed.
+To request an amendment, please write to our Privacy Officer and include the information you want changed and the reason for wanting this information changed.

 We may deny your request for an amendment if your health information was not created by us (unless the originator of the health information is no longer available to act on your request); is not part of the medical and billing records kept by us; is accurate and complete; or would not be available to you for inspection.
 If we deny your request for amendment, we must provide you with a written denial explaining the reasons for the denial.
 You have the right to submit a written statement of disagreement.
 You may also file a complaint.
 If we prepare a written rebuttal, you will be provided a copy of the rebuttal.